The Big Read click here

 6:00pm-7:00pm, Stedman Gallery

-Featured painter, Bruce Garrity will speak about his work and process in creating the paintings and drawings in the Picturing Camden exhibition.
+Featured painters , Bruce Garrity and Michael will speak about their work and process in creating the paintings and drawings in the Picturing Camden exhibition.

 Artist Talk: Ken Hohing

 Thursday, October 26